TinaKissa/BootstrapExampleSiteTest/README.md

 I tested making a simple website with the Listing template from here: https://colorlib.com/wp/template/listing/

-Very simple not an extensive directory, but just a test.
+Very simple not an extensive directory listing yet, but just a test.

-To preview the page in HTML can use the following link: http://htmlpreview.github.io/?https://github.com/TinaKissa/BootstrapExampleSiteTest/blob/master/index.html
+To preview in HTML:
+http://htmlpreview.github.io/?https://github.com/TinaKissa/BootstrapExampleSiteTest/blob/master/index.html